ScottG489/conjob/README.md

 ```

 ### Running acceptance tests
-After running the server locally you can run acceptance tests against it using the following:
+After running the server locally you can run acceptance tests against it with the following:
 ```shell script
 ./gradlew acceptanceTest
 ```